 Students must demonstrate reading ability in one relevant research language that must be approved by the graduate director.
 To meet this requirement, students must either achieve a satisfactory score on a proficiency exam or present coursework equivalent to a grade of B or better in an intermediate-level foreign language course (202 or higher at George Mason).

 Students who do not pass may retake the exam once, following the original process.
 The second exam must be taken within 12 months of the first exam.

-Students who choose to write a thesis should be aware of the policies governing theses as stated in the Academic Policies section of this catalog.
-They must follow the thesis enrollment policy of the university and once enrolled in ARTH 799, maintain continuous enrollment.
+Students who choose to write a thesis should be aware of the policies governing theses as stated in AP.6.9.3 Master's Thesis policies.
+They must follow the thesis enrollment policy of the university and once enrolled in ARTH 799 Master's Thesis, maintain continuous enrollment.